-- 1. When making your teams, choose other members from the same household (e.g. siblings) or class cohort (e.g. classmates).
-We do not recommend incorporating team members from outside the same household or class cohort unless you exclusively meet virtually and use contactless methods when delivering or receiving items. - 2.
+- When making your teams, choose other members from the same household (e.g. siblings) or class cohort (e.g. classmates).
+We do not recommend incorporating team members from outside the same household or class cohort.
+If you do, we recommend that your team meet virtually and use contactless methods when delivering or receiving items. - 2.
 We recommend that each team member have distinct main roles (e.g. one person is the programmer, another is the tester, etc.). - 3.
 If your team needs to purchase supplies to prepare for the competition: - a.
 Make a list of everything you think your team needs. - b.
 Use delivery, curbside pickup, or online ordering/shipping options as much as possible.

 - c.
 If you must shop in person, consider using pick-up/reservation options, minimize the number of stores/retailers you visit, and shop with your list in hand. - 4.
 If you need to transfer equipment (e.g. robots, test tracks, etc.) to other team members outside your household, we recommend the following: - a.
 Schedule a time for dropping off the equipment. - b.
 On arrival, leave the equipment by the door, ring the doorbell or knock on the door, and back up at least 2 metres. - c.
 For the team member receiving the equipment, store it in an area where it can stay untouched for at least 3 days.
 If you wish to use disinfectant, please follow the product's instructions. - 5.
 For team meetings: - a.
 Meet using virtual tools (e.g. Google Hangouts/Meet, Microsoft Teams, Skype, Zoom, etc.).
 This is your safest option. - b.
 If there is not a good time to meet virtually, use emails, text messages, and phone calls to communicate between team members. - c.
 If the team is meeting in their home classroom, please follow existing guidance in place within your school. - d.
-WHILE WE DISCOURAGE ALL TEAMS FROM MEETING IN-PERSON outside the classroom (except if your team is exclusively comprised of household members), here is some guidance on how you can reduce your risk of getting and/or transmitting COVID-19 if you must meet in-person: - i.
-Implement the following COVID WISE measures: - Wear a mask
+If the team is meeting in-person at a team member's house, here is some guidance on how you can reduce your risk of getting and/or transmitting COVID-19 if you must meet inperson: - i.
+If eligible, get vaccinated.
+Consult your healthcare provider should you have questions before doing so. - ii.
+Implement the following COVID WISE measures: